MLiserb/up4crypto/Crypto is a game of Narrative/README.md

-Cryptocurrency, like many other financial markets, can be influenced by narratives, which are stories or explanations that help people make sense of events or trends.
+**Cryptocurrency**, like many other **financial markets**, can be influenced by **_narratives_**, which are stories or explanations that help people make sense of events or trends.
 Narratives can shape the perception and behavior of market participants, leading to price movements and other market dynamics.

 In the world of cryptocurrency, narratives can be particularly powerful due to the decentralized and unregulated nature of the market, as well as the strong influence of social media and online communities.
 Some common narratives in the crypto space include: